*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Spain extended its reach in the Americas after reaping the benefits of its colonies in Mexico, the Caribbean, and South America.
 Expeditions slowly began combing the continent and bringing Europeans into the modern-day United States in the hopes of establishing religious and economic dominance in a new territory.

-Juan Ponce de Leon arrived in the area named “La Florida” in 1513.
+Juan Ponce de León arrived in the area named La Florida in 1513.
 He found between 150,000 and 300,000 Native Americans.
-But then two-and-a-half centuries of contact with European and African peoples—whether through war, slave raids, or, most dramatically, foreign disease—decimated Florida’s indigenous population.
+But then two and a half centuries of contact with European and African peoples—whether through war, slave raids, or, most dramatically, foreign disease—decimated Florida’s indigenous population.
 European explorers, meanwhile, had hoped to find great wealth in Florida, but reality never aligned with their imaginations.

-In the first half of the sixteenth century, Spanish colonizers fought frequently with Florida’s native peoples as well as with other Europeans.
+In the first half of the sixteenth century, Spanish colonizers fought frequently with Florida’s Native peoples as well as with other Europeans.
 In the 1560s Spain expelled French Protestants, called Huguenots, from the area near modern-day Jacksonville in northeast Florida.
 In 1586 English privateer Sir Francis Drake burned the wooden settlement of St. Augustine.
 At the dawn of the seventeenth century, Spain’s reach in Florida extended from the mouth of the St. Johns River south to the environs of St. Augustine—an area of roughly 1,000 square miles.
 The Spaniards attempted to duplicate methods for establishing control used previously in Mexico, the Caribbean, and the Andes.
 The Crown granted missionaries the right to live among Timucua and Guale villagers in the late 1500s and early 1600s and encouraged settlement through the encomienda system (grants of Indian labor).1

 In the 1630s, the mission system extended into the Apalachee district in the Florida panhandle.
 The Apalachee, one of the most powerful tribes in Florida at the time of contact, claimed the territory from the modern Florida-Georgia border to the Gulf of Mexico.
 Apalachee farmers grew an abundance of corn and other crops.
-Indian traders carried surplus products east along the Camino Real, the royal road that connected the western anchor of the mission system with St. Augustine.
+Indian traders carried surplus products east along the Camino Real (the royal road) that connected the western anchor of the mission system with St. Augustine.
 Spanish settlers drove cattle eastward across the St. Johns River and established ranches as far west as Apalachee.
 Still, Spain held Florida tenuously.

 III.
 Spain’s Rivals Emerge